schmehla/paper-pedia/README.md

 - a button controlled zoom setting
 - a simple search function

-Disclaimer: Probably **!! not secure !!** As much stuff is pulled from wikipedia and injected into the page!
+Disclaimer: Probably **!! not secure !!** As much stuff is pulled from wikipedia and blindly injected into the page w/o sanity checks!
 Written in a day :)

 ## Article Reader